LawanGoud/Python-/README.md

 ## Index of Last Character

 Write a program that reads a word and prints the index of the last charcter of the word.

+## Last Character

+Write a program which prints the last character of a given word.